Sunspotter-Project/sunspotter-neural-network/README.md

 ## Collaboration and Getting Started

-See the [README.md](https://github.com/ZHAW-WI-AFEII-Project-HS2021/sunspotter-src/blob/main/README.md) in the sunspotter-src repository
+See the [README.md](https://github.com/Sunspotter-Project/sunspotter-dev) in the sunspotter-dev repository or contact one of us ㋡